Whole-Hog-Bakery/TheLordOfTheRings/README.md

 The MVI application employs the following

-* Ktor client for remate restful api calls
+* Ktor client for remote restful api calls
 * Arrow-kt for Either error handling
 * Room for local persistence
 * Compose for all ui